intbot/ng2-pdfjs-viewer/ng6SampleApp/README.md

 # Ng6SampleApp

+This is a sample app showcasing usage of ng2-pdfjs-viewer.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.1.

+`1.
+Please note that pdfjs folder should be copied from node_modules/ng2-pdfjs-viewer to assets folder.
+2. A sample pdf file should be provided under assets/pdfjs/web/<<sample-pdf.pdf>> for testing.`

 ## Development server